openvinotoolkit/openvino_notebooks/notebooks/text-to-image-genai/README.md

 In this notebook we will demonstrate how to use text to image models like Stable Diffusion 1.5, 2.1, LCM using [Dreamlike Anime 1.0](https://huggingface.co/dreamlike-art/dreamlike-anime-1.0) as an example.
 All it takes is two steps:
 1. Export OpenVINO IR format model using the [Hugging Face Optimum](https://huggingface.co/docs/optimum/installation) library accelerated by OpenVINO integration.
 The Hugging Face Optimum Intel API is a high-level API that enables us to convert and quantize models from the Hugging Face Transformers library to the OpenVINO™ IR format.
 For more details, refer to the [Hugging Face Optimum Intel documentation](https://huggingface.co/docs/optimum/intel/inference).
-2. Run inference using the standard [Text to Image pipeline](https://docs.openvino.ai/nightly/learn-openvino/llm_inference_guide/genai-guide/genai-use-cases.html#using-genai-for-text-to-image-generation) from OpenVINO GenAI.
+2. Run inference using the standard [Text-to-Image Generation pipeline](https://docs.openvino.ai/2024/learn-openvino/llm_inference_guide/genai-guide.html) from OpenVINO GenAI.

 The tutorial consists of following steps:
 - Prerequisites